About Heather Farris >

 You can also do this through physical products.
 For those of you who are e-commerce store owners, if you have a catalog, you can ingest that into Pinterest, have it show up on this shop surface, and monetize your Pinterest account this way.
 We have a lot of clients on our roster who make quite a lot of money from their e-commerce shop on Pinterest.

-Like affiliate links, you can monetize those product links in several ways.
+Like affiliate links, you can monetize those product links in a few ways.

 You should be promoting your products on Pinterest, including:

-RELATED: How to Sell Digital Products in Your Business
+RELATED: The Ultimate Guide to Create and Sell Digital Products

 Like in brand partnerships, you would be judged based on views, traffic, clicks, etc. So, this is another way that you can monetize.
 Then what you would do with Pinterest is drive traffic to that content.